gjbex/training-material/Virtualization/README.md

     illustrates `%setup` and `%files`.
 1. `data`: some sample data files to add to the `xenial_gedit.def` generated image.
-1. `xenial_alpino_docker.def`: Singularity image recipe file for building from a docker container, also illustrates `%labels` meta-information featrure.
+1. `Service`: example of running a Singularity image as an instance to provide a server.